Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: : A Set of High-Throughput Main Memory Timing Attacks

-\nba{Figure \ref{fig:dna-read} shows a high-level overview of a DNA read mapping (DNA-RM) workflow.
-DNA-RM has two major key steps: (i) seeding and (ii) alignment.
-During the seeding step, we identify the possible locations of the reads on the reference genome based on sequence similarities between the reads and the reference genome.
-Seeding involves hashing small segments of the DNA sequences (i.e., seeds) and probing a hash table that is built from the reference genome.
-After seeding, we align the reads with their candidate regions on the reference~(i.e., potential reference segments) using dynamic programming-based methods to find each read's best matching location among all possible locations in the alignment step.}
+\nba{Read mapping (RM) has two key steps: (i) seeding~\cite{berlin2015assembling} and (ii) alignment~\cite{delcher1999alignment,Li2013AligningSR}. \figref{fig:dna-read} shows a high-level overview of RM.
+During the seeding step, RM identifies the possible locations of the reads \nbcr{3}{in} the reference genome based on sequence similarities between the reads and the reference genome.
+Seeding involves hashing small segments of the DNA sequences (i.e., seeds) \nbcr{3}{(\circled{1})} and probing a hash table that is built from the reference genome \nbcr{3}{(\circled{2})}. \nbcr{3}{The hash table provides potential locations for the seed in the reference genome (\circled{3}).} \nbcr{3}{In the alignment step}, RM aligns the reads with their candidate regions \nbcr{3}{in} the reference~(i.e., potential reference segments) using dynamic programming methods~\cite{alser2021technology,lin2004genomic} to find each read's best matching \zb{position} among all possible locations \nbcr{3}{(\circled{4})}.}

-\cqt{DNA-RM requires a large amount of data movement to access different parts of the hash table and then corresponding regions on the reference genome.
-Hence, several prior works aim to improve the performance of DNA-RM by offloading seeding and alignment to PiM-enabled systems to reduce the data movement overheads~\cite{kim2018grim,huangfu2018radar,khatamifard2021genvom, cali2020genasm, gupta2019rapid,li2021pim,angizi2019aligns,zokaee2018aligner}.
-In this work, we demonstrate that \X{} can be used to launch a high-throughput side-channel attack against DNA-RM and quickly leak a large amount of information about the sample genome.}
+\cqt{RM requires a large amount of data movement to access different parts of the hash table and corresponding regions on the reference genome.
+Hence, several prior works aim to improve the performance of RM by offloading seeding and alignment to PiM-enabled systems to reduce the data movement overheads~\cite{kim2018grim,huangfu2018radar,khatamifard2021genvom, cali2020genasm, gupta2019rapid,li2021pim,angizi2019aligns,zokaee2018aligner,singh2021fpga,diab2023framework,alonso2024bimsa}.
+In this work, we demonstrate that \nba{an attacker can launch a high-throughput side-channel attack against RM {by utilizing PiM instructions}} and quickly leak a large amount of information about the \nbcr{3}{query} genome.}